ocpi/ocpi/mod_locations.md

 ### 4.9 ImageCategory *enum*

-The category of an image to obtain the correct usage in an user presentation.
-Has to be set accordingly to the image content in order to guaranty the right usage.
+The category of an image to obtain the correct usage in a user presentation.
+The category has to be set accordingly to the image content in order to guarantee the right usage.

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Value          | Description                                                                                                                  |